What Kills Long-Distance Relationships: These 12 Things

 3. When your partner stops investing in the relationship

-The reason that an LDR is so difficult is that you miss your loved one a lot and sometimes, despite our best efforts of trying to be sane, uncertainties in a relationship creep in.
-And this can be dealt with by giving your partner lots of love, attention, and time.
-You need to put in the effort in the relationship to make your partner feel secure.
+The reason that an LDR is so difficult is that you miss your loved one a lot.
+This dynamic can be made more complicated by the inevitable uncertainties in a relationship.
+To deal with it, you need to give your partner lots of love, attention, and time.
+You need to put in enough effort in the relationship to make your partner feel secure.
 That’s the best way to deal with long-distance relationship worries.
+But if your partner cannot be bothered to put in even this bit of effort, you need to rethink this relationship.

 4. When your partner is not the first person to get an update on your life

 One major sign your long-distance relationship is in its last stages is that when you get good/bad news and you want to share it with someone, the first person who pops into your head is not your partner.
+If your partner has stopped being the first point of contact to share important updates, it is a sign that your relationship is already over.

 Key Pointers

-It is never one thing that destroys an LDR, instead, it is a series of small acts.
-However, neglect, inconsideration, infidelity, and insecurities are some of the common problems that kill long-distance relationships.
-The good news is that these are things that can be sorted if caught and worked upon early on.
+Now that you know how to deal with long-distance relationship issues, remember, it is never one thing that destroys an LDR.
+Instead, it is a series of small acts.
+However, neglect, insecurity, and a lack of communication are some of the common problems that kill long-distance relationships

 18 Things To Know Before Starting A Long-Distance Relationship